hatopopvr/MyBSTile/README.md

 ## how to use

-1. Press the `Open in Colab` button to open this [notebook](https://github.com/hatopopvr/MyBSTile/blob/main/MyBSTile_En.ipynb) with Google Colab.

-2. When the notebook opens, enter the ScoreSaber PlayerID below.
+1. When the [notebook](https://colab.research.google.com/github/hatopopvr/MyBSTile/blob/main/MyBSTile_En.ipynb)  opens, enter the ScoreSaber PlayerID(`player_id`) below.
 　Select `top` or `recent` as the content to be retrieved.

 ![Input Form](images/images_002.jpg)

-3. Press the `Runtime` tab, then Press the `Run All` button to get the results.
+2. Press the `Runtime` tab, then Press the `Run All` button to get the results.

 ![Input Form](images/images_003.jpg)